dfrnt-com/tuscli/README.md

 * Load documents into TerminusDB from the cli
 * Interact with schema, system and instance parts of TerminusDB from the cli
+* It was easier for me to get started in Javascript 😄
+* Consider using the official [TerminusDB Python scaffolding cli](https://terminusdb.github.io/terminusdb-client-python/Scaffolding_CLI_Tool.html) instead, one that has these and more advanced features!

 ## Usage